Your Well-Being Is in Good Hands

 EXPERIENCE CHANGE WITH SANJA OAKLEY

-My interest in new, fast developing effective therapies developed while I worked as a coaching & trauma specialist at London Underground.
+My interest in newer, fast-acting therapies developed while I worked as a coaching & trauma specialist at London Underground (London's rapid transit system).
 I have also worked at The Centre for Victims of Torture & War Trauma, USA and for the European Humanitarian Assistance Program in Bosnia & Herzegovina.
-I teach and consult colleagues in therapy and EMDR around the world.
+As well as being a practitioner, I act as an EMDR consultant and teach colleagues around the world.

 1. Be gentle on yourself